-**Please note – I will be beginning a faculty position at the Department of Biological Sciences, University of Arkansas in September 2018, and will be moving from this personal website to a group website.
-I will be looking for PhD students, so please contact me via the email below if you are interested.
-I will not be updating this webpage for the time being.
-Stay tuned…**
+**Please note – I recently started a faculty position at the Department of Biological Sciences, University of Arkansas in Fayetteville, and will be moving from this personal website to a group website.**

 Welcome to my personal research website!
 Here I provide a summary of my research projects, and will keep you updated on their progress and relevant other news.

-I’m an Aussie, based at the Department of Virology, University of Helsinki in Finland.
+I’m an Aussie, exploring the world through research.
 I have broad interests in wildlife population and disease ecology, and work mainly with rodents, bats and rabbits – although for me it’s more about the concepts and research questions than particular taxa.
-I employ a diverse range of field and laboratory methods, and have a fondness for large field experiments.
+I employ a diverse range of field and laboratory methods, and have a fondness for powerful field experiments.